Types Of Acoustic Guitars: Shapes and Sizes Explained

 Mini guitars, also known as half or 3/4 size, are a popular choice for those seeking a compact and portable instrument.

-These guitars maintain the essential characteristics of a full-sized acoustic guitar while offering the convenience of a smaller size.
+These guitars maintain the essential characteristics of a full-sized acoustic while offering the convenience of a smaller size.
 Mini guitars typically come in a few different sizes to cater to various needs and preferences.

 Piccolo Guitars